sammypanda/MCJE-PlayerQuests-Plugin/branding/docs/developers/README.md

-    "entry": String, // Path: (as in 'entry point') where the quest starts "creator": UUID, // the player who created this quest "id": String, // the id, composed of: [Quest Title]_[Creator UUID] "npcs": { // directory of all the quest npcs "npc_0": { // NPC ID (automatically generated) "name": String, // the name of the NPC
+    "entry": String, // Path: (as in 'entry point') where the quest starts "creator": UUID, // the player who created this quest "id": String, // the id, composed of: [Quest Title]_[Creator UUID] "inventory": {
+        "[a minecraft material]": Integer // for instance: "BIRCH_LOG" : 1
+    },
+    "npcs": { // directory of all the quest npcs "npc_0": { // NPC ID (automatically generated)
+            "name": String, // the name of the NPC